Table of Contents

 Phase Detection and Hybrid AF

-The 79-point phase-detection system covers a wide area of the frame, enhancing the camera’s ability to lock onto and track subjects.
-The 15 cross-type sensors contribute to improved accuracy, especially when focusing on subjects that are not centered in the frame.
-This extensive coverage allows for precise focusing and tracking, making the A77 II well-suited for action and sports photography.
+Given the 79-point phase-detection system, which covers a very wide area of the frame, the camera’s capability to lock onto and track subjects improves significantly.
+The scope of 15 cross-types shades into the focus with improved accuracy when it is not located in the center of the frame.
+Such coverage allows for well-precise focusing and tracking, which in a lot of ways recommends the A77 II to action or sports photography.

 Low-Light Performance